Skip to content

 Dism.exe /online /Cleanup-Image /StartComponentCleanup

 This command analyzes the component store and tells you if cleanup is recommended.
-What happens when done?
-You will see a report showing the actual size of the folder versus the size on disk.
+What you’ll see: A report will appear, showing the folder’s actual size compared to the space it takes up on your disk.

 Methods to Reduce WinSxS Folder Size